Taleggio is a soft creamy Italian cheese which melts beautifully. You’ll need a medium-size gratin or baking dish.

 Browsing: MAIN COURSES

-Heirloom tomatoes – tomatoes grown from heritage varieties of seed – are becoming easier to find – you’ll find them at Fallon and Byrne in Dublin and at specialist vegetable shops around the country.
+Heirloom tomatoes, that is tomatoes grown from heritage varieties of seed are becoming easier to find – you’ll find them at Fallon and Byrne in Dublin and at specialist vegetable shops around the country.
+They are quirky little things that come in odd shapes and a rainbow of colours on the red/yellow/purple spectrum.
 They look stunning on a tart, especially if you mix the colours.
 Use ordinary tomatoes if you can’t find them.

 Make this when you have roast vegetables left over from the Sunday roast and you’ll have an impressive dish on the table with little or no work on a Monday.